 We believe that teachers or administrators new to distance or blended learning—but coming into established programs—need to understand the ways that teaching in such models differs from strictly classroom programs.
-They also need to understand the reasons their organization’s distance or blended model program is structured as it is.
-And, of course, they need to develop skills for teaching in a distance learning environment.
+Furthermore, all teachers can benefit from reflection on how to leverage technology to provide more flexible and personalized learning experiences.
+Teachers working in programs with robust distance, blended, or HyFlex programming need to understand the reasons their organization’s programming is structured as it is.
+And of course they need to develop skills for teaching in a distance learning environment.

-A good first step would be to review the list of teaching and technology skills for distance teachers in Appendix A and Appendix D. The appencides provide the new teacher with both a deeper understanding of what distance (and to some extent blended) teaching entails, and a chance to reflect on the skills they already possess.
-Discussing these resources with the program administrator provides the starting point for a conversation about what skills the new distance or blended model teacher needs to develop and for generating ways to provide appropriate training and support.
+A good first step would be to review the list of teaching and technology skills for distance teachers in Appendix A and Appendix D. The appendices provide the new teacher with both a deeper understanding of what distance (and to some extent blended) teaching entails, and a chance to reflect on the skills they already possess.
+Discussing these resources with the program administrator provides the starting point for a conversation about what skills the teacher needs to develop and for generating ways to provide appropriate training and support.

 The readings in this Handbook are another useful resource for new teachers.
 They provide insight into the major areas involved in delivering distance education to adult learners and offer concrete examples from experienced teachers.
 If enrolled in IDEAL 101, these new teachers should follow the set of activities in the course for existing programs.
 These activities require the participant to review the distance education plan developed by the original distance teachers and administrators as part of their IDEAL 101 course and then, working with administrators (if they are new teachers), complete the activities by incorporating any fresh ideas they might bring to distance education programming.

 Following this process, an adult education organization can continuously update its distance education implementation plan.
 It may also be helpful to have the experienced teachers in an organization informally mentor new distance teachers and help them make the transition from classroom to distance or blended teaching.
-New (and experienced) teachers would also benefit from becoming involved in a community of practice where teachers support each other in their efforts to build and expand their distance and blended teaching skills.
+New (and experienced) teachers would also benefit from becoming involved in a community of practice where teachers support each other in their efforts to build and expand their distance, blended, and HyFlex teaching skills.

 Accept Our Invitation

 We hope that as you move through the information and activities in this Handbook, you do so with your learners in mind.
-As with all educational programming, both distance and blended education implementation varies greatly depending on learner audience, resources available, and other context-specific characteristics.
-The goal is for you to be able to increase options for your adult learners and remove some of the barriers that may have prevented adults from entering or persisting in traditional classroom programs.
+As with all educational programming, both technology-supported online programming varies greatly depending on the learner, resources available, and other context-specific characteristics.
+The goal is for you to be able to increase options for your adult learners and remove some of the barriers that may have prevented them from entering or persisting in traditional classroom programs.
 This Handbook is designed to help you address the challenges that may arise as you engage in that work.

-We urge you to bear in mind that implementing an effective distance education program and developing the skills to become an effective distance education and blended learning teacher are endeavors that require time and hard work.
+We urge you to bear in mind that implementing an effective distance education program and developing the skills to become an effective distance education, blended learning, or HyFlex teacher are endeavors that require time and hard work.
 One state director involved in the early days of Project IDEAL put it best when she cautioned against wanting “instant gratification,” and instead urged those new to distance education to realize that they need to nurture fledgling efforts and allow time for growth.

 We welcome you to join us in this work and to become a champion for distance education and blended learning.
 Our predecessors in this work, Leslie Petty and Jere Johnston, elegantly noted in the introduction to the fourth edition: